 I am Salt Lake City parental rights lawyer Emy Cordano.
 I advise and represent fathers in divorce cases, custody and support matters, and more.
 I fight hard to help them preserve their most important relationships.

 As a father, you have the right to maintain a great relationship with your children after a divorce or the end of a relationship.
 You have the right to fair treatment with regard to your finances.
 Unfortunately, far too many fathers either do not know their rights or legal options or give up too easily.
 You need experienced, passionate, compassionate representation.
 Emy Cordano will be that attorney for you.

 As your attorney, I will help you protect your rights with regard to every aspect of your family law case.
 I will listen to your concerns, carefully explain your rights, walk you through the relevant legal processes, recommend specific strategies for success, and will make sure you and your child/ren are protected under the law.
-You can contact us by clicking here or call us at 801-804-5152 for an initial consultation.
+You can contact us by clicking here or calling us at (801) 901-8159 for consultation.

 Contact me today.
 Are you seeking the advice of a Salt Lake City parental rights lawyer?
 The selection of the right legal professional is crucial to getting the best results.
 Do not choose just any lawyer.
 Count on the Salt Lake City parental rights attorney with a track record of nearly two decades of protecting the rights of each client and looking out for the best interests.
 Contact me for a consultation about your case.
 I can explain your rights and protect those rights if the other party is threatening them.